-Anglo cultures have their typical meat, potato and vegetable meals, Italians have their pasta meals, but this I suppose is the Russian version of a pasta comfort meal.
+Anglo cultures have their typical meat, potato and vegetable meals.
+Italians have their pasta meals, but this I suppose is the Russian version of a pasta comfort meal.
 As long as I can remember, making pelmeni was something we did as a family.

-Being the youngest, I often got excused from making them, as I would make them lopsided, ugly, or have the meat sticking out, and it would become unstuck in the cooking process making it messy for mum.
+Being the youngest, I often got excused from making Pelmeni.
+I would make them lopsided, ugly, or have the meat sticking out, and it would become unstuck in the cooking process making it messy for mom.
 In my defence, my older siblings did a better job than me.

 Mum had large aluminium baking trays that we would fill up with pelmeni, and they would go into the freezer.
 Once frozen solid, she'd put them into Ziploc bags for a quick meal that could feed the family at a moments notice.

-- 1 kg of lean ground turkey
+- 2 lbs /1kg of lean ground turkey

 - 1 medium onion grated

-- 2-4 chilli peppers, finely chopped
+- 2 small chilli peppers finely chopped

 - 1 tablespoon sesame oil